TFCG

 If you were consistently kind to Pierrot in the café, he personally swaps your ticket.
 This is shown in a brief cutscene where Ticket Taker looks surprised by the switch.

-If you get a pink ticket from an "unknown man," you're on track for the Day 1: Missing Bad Ending.
+If you get a pink ticket from an "unknown man," you may be moving toward the Day 1: Missing Bad Ending.

 Setting: The Freak Circus entrance.
 A masked man in a top hat checks tickets.